-The Chartreux has a gentle but seldom used voice.
-They are calm, observant, intelligent, non-aggressive, affectionate and good with children and other animals.
-The Chartreux are playful well into maturity, which is reached at between two and three years.
+The Chartreux are calm, observant, intelligent, non-aggressive, affectionate and good with children and other animals.
+They are playful well into maturity, which is reached at 3 years for females and 5 years for males.
 They tend to bond with one person in their household, preferring to be in their general vicinity, though they are still loving and affectionate towards the other members of the family.
 They play in short spurts, sleeping and relaxing the rest of the time.
 They are creatures of habit and enjoy the same games and rituals day after day.
-They are also known for being particularly intelligent, which has probably enabled them to get quickly used to modern indoor life and to become perfect pets loved by the whole family.
-They prefer to be nearby, preferably getting their cheeks scratched.
+They are also known for being particularly intelligent, which has probably enabled them to get quickly used to modern indoor life and to become perfect pets loved by everybody.
+They like to be close and being made a fuss of.
 Their supportive, cheerful presence can be wonderful for elderly people and people living alone, yet this devotion is never obtrusive.
 They accommodate themselves to most situations without complaint and do not mind being left alone for many hours now and then.
 Most are also good travellers.

 The Chartreux is regarded as a ‘low-maintenance’ breed.
 Because of the dense, slightly woolly coat, it should be combed regularly, not brushed, and the claws trimmed.
 It is an indoor cat, but it does like to spend time outdoors when the weather is nice.
 When outdoors, its movements must be restricted, it must not be allowed to roam freely.
 The normal ways of achieving this is either with a purpose built enclosure or, if the garden is fenced in, by adding cat fencing or a radio containment system.
 They also enjoy being taken out on a lead and even for walks.

 The Chartreux is considered to be one of the healthiest of all pure breed cats with little to no genetic problems.